The-Third-Team/React-FinancialApp-BackEnd/README.md

 APP_SECRET=examplesupersecretkey
 SALT_ROUNDS=14

-sequelize db:create
+sequelize db:create (Only run this one time to create the db)

 sequelize db:migrate

-sequelize db:seed:all
+node seed.js

 npm run dev

-If you need to clean up your db existing data especially after multitime running seed process, you can run the following commands sequelize db:seed:undo:all

-Additionally, you can add the following command to clean up from PSQL and reset the ID to 1 DELETE FROM categories;
+Additionally, you can add the following command to clean up from PSQL and reset the ID to 1 (Change the categories to other table name as needed)
 ALTER SEQUENCE categories_id_seq RESTART;